-We evaluate the diversity and privacy of the synthesized data using two metrics: L2 Distance to Closest Real record (DCR) for each synthetic dataset, and the Proportion of synthetic examples Closer to the Test set (PCT) compared with the fine-tune set on which the synthesizer is trained~\cite{platzer2021holdout}. \textit{Smaller} DCR or PCT values indicate that synthetic data points are too close to the training set, raising concerns about data copying.
-A powerful generator can easily copy its training data, achieving spuriously high fidelity and utility \textit{without} actual generation, harming the generalization of downstream ML models and breaching privacy of individual data points.
+We evaluate the diversity and privacy of the synthesized data using two metrics: the proportion of synthetic examples with L2 distance closer to the test set (PCT) compared to the training set~\citep{platzer2021holdout}, and authenticity scores~\citep{alaa2022faithful}, which assess the likelihood that a synthetic data point is genuinely generated rather than a memorization of real data.
+Lower PCT or authenticity values suggest that synthetic data points are too close to the training set, raising concerns about potential memorization risk.
+A powerful generator can easily memorize training data, achieving falsely high fidelity and utility without truly generating new samples, thus harming downstream model generalization and breaching individual privacy.

-Table~\ref{tab:diversity} shows the diversity scores.
-CTSyn achieved significantly higher PCT and DCR scores compared with state-of-the-art baselines like TabDDPM, indicating that the data synthesized by CTSyn are more distinct from real data points, while the baselines show strong evidence of data copying.
-The high PCT scores of CTSyn are comparable to AIM and PATE-CTGAN, which are models with built-in Differential Privacy (DP) mechanisms to prevent such closeness.
-However, these methods have shown poor fidelity and utility in previous sections.
-Therefore, we observe that CTSyn achieves a "Sweet Spot" by balancing the utility of synthetic data with diversity and privacy.
-This provides more evidence of pre-training acting as regularization.
+Table~\ref{tab:privacy} presents the diversity scores.
+CTSyn achieves the highest PCT and authenticity scores compared to state-of-the-art models like TabDDPM and TabSyn, indicating that CTSyn produces more distinct synthetic data.
+CTSyn's high PCT scores are comparable to those of AIM and PATE-CTGAN, which incorporate Differential Privacy (DP) mechanisms to reduce proximity to real data.
+However, these DP models have demonstrated poor fidelity and utility in previous sections.
+CTSyn, by contrast, achieves a balance between data utility, diversity, and privacy, further supporting the claim that pre-training acts as regularization.

-We further visualize the diversity of synthesized data via data support.
-Figure~\ref{fig:tsne} shows the 2D-tSNE projection of the pre-training set, fine-tune set A, and various synthetic datasets for the Obesity dataset.
-We observe that, among all the synthesizers, CTSyn produces the most diverse data distribution.
-CTSyn's synthetic data not only covers the fine-tune set but also expands into regions covered by the pre-training set.
-This explains the source of the surprising utility of our method: the diverse pre-training data serves as implicit regularization, leading to greater generalization.
+We further illustrate the diversity of synthesized data using a 2D t-SNE projection in Figure~\ref{fig:tsne} for the Indian Liver Patient dataset.
+Among all synthesizers, CTSyn generates the most diverse data distribution, covering a wider region around the test set.
+In contrast, baseline models tend to overfit to regions surrounding certain data points.
+This diversity, enabled by pre-training, explains CTSyn's superior utility, as the diverse pre-training data serves as implicit regularization, promoting better generalization.